-B. Assumptions
+2.2 Assumptions

-The main assumption in this paper is that the processing requirements of all the packets from the same flow can be divided into an equal number of logical processing periods, denoted as phases (as in [20]).
+The main assumption in this paper is that the processing requirements of all the packets from the same flow can be divided into an equal number of logical processing periods, denoted as processing phases (as in [21]).
+One can look at the processing phases, as dividing the whole flow of processing functions or code of a packet into sequential sections.
 For instance, all the packets of a given flow may only require forwarding, while all the packets of another flow may need forwarding, deep packet inspection, and IPSec processing.
+Then, each of the above-mentioned functions could be assigned a single or several processing phases.

 This requirement is reasonable in practice because phases are only logical, and we do not mandate that all phases correspond to the same number of cycles.
 For instance, if the first and last packets in a flow require a higher number of phases because the network processor needs to open or close flow-based states, then we can simply insert some empty dummy logical phases in the other packets.
-Of course, a higher variability of the actual time of each phase will adversely impact the reordering delay of any algorithm based on this assumption.
-We also allow large processing functions such as deep packet inspection to be further subdivided into different logical phases, as long as all the packets of a given flow experience the same subdivision.
-Finally, we denote by $\Phi \in \mathbb{N}$ the maximal possible number of processing phases per packet.

-In practice, the required number of processing phases can be obtained after parsing the packet header, and comparing its content to the user-configured rules for specific flows or protocols.
+Of course, a higher variIn practice, the required number of processing phases can be obtained after parsing the packet header, and comparing its content to the userconfigured rules for specific flows or protocols.
 Therefore, the NP does not need to store the total number of phases for each of the flows.
 For example, if the packet includes an IPSec header, the configuration table may indicate that the packet needs to be authenticated and forwarded.
 Further, if an authentication needs ten processing phases and IP forwarding needs one processing phase, the NP deduces that the packet requires eleven processing phases.

 In addition, if the processing cannot be subdivided into logical phases for some specific flows, then it is still possible to treat those flows as in current NPs.
-In particular, those flows can be sent to other ordering domains by hashing the packet header as in [16].
+In particular, those flows can be sent to other ordering domains by hashing the packet header as in [17].
 This type of ordering domain can coexist in parallel with our processing-based reordering domains.

-C. Knowledge Frameworks
+2.3 Knowledge Frameworks